 It started, I suppose, with the real mistake being the fact I spent the weekend packing for our journey, when I should have been reading Emilia Galotti, act 3, past its second scene.
 Continue reading

 One of the things I’ve made mine, in the 22 years I’ve inhabited this planet, has been my love of all things cold.
-I won’t drink water unless it’s absolutely freezing, I keep every fruit I own in the fridge – yes, bananas and avocados, too – and I love nothing more than a sudden spray of cold water when I am in the shower (I have the feeling this is connected to an article I read years ago about it being good for you circulation: it isn’t).
+I won’t drink water unless it’s absolutely freezing, I keep every fruit in the house in the fridge – including bananas and avocados – and I love nothing more than a sudden spray of cold water when I am in the shower (I have the feeling this is connected to an article I read years ago about it being good for your circulation: it isn’t).

-My taste for coldness extends to my environments.
+My taste for coldness extends to the environments surrounding me.
 Continue reading

 Just for fun.

 I have always loved this song, ever since I watched Juno.
 But I didn’t realise how much better the Bowie version was compared to Mott the Hoople until a couple of years ago – it always cheers me up.

 Imagine leaving your hometown, selling your belongings, and setting out on a never-ending adventure around the globe, with no end in sight to your travels.
 It sounds like the stuff of dreams, but it is what ordinary life looks like for Michael and Debbie Campbell, the self-dubbed “Senior Nomads” from Seattle.

 They have been travelling the world since Summer 2013, having retired, sold their car and sailboat, reduced their possessions—and they are staying in Airbnbs each time to feel like locals and get a feel of every place they choose to visit.
 Continue reading

 “For me, a landscape does not exist in its own right, since its appearance changes at every moment; but the surrounding atmosphere brings it to life – the light and the air which vary continually.
 For me, it is only the surrounding atmosphere which gives subjects their true value.”